 Florida plans to become the first state to eliminate vaccine mandates that have been a cornerstone of public health policy for decades in keeping schoolchildren and citizens safe from infectious diseases.

-“People have a right to make their own decisions, informed decisions,” Ladapo, who has frequently clashed with the medical establishment, said Wednesday at a news conference in Valrico.
+“People have a right to make their own decisions, informed decisions,” Ladapo, who has frequently clashed with the medical establishment, said Wednesday at a news conference at Grace Christian School in Valrico.
 “They don’t have the right to tell you what to put in your body.
 Take it away from them.”

 The move, a significant departure from decades of public policy and research that has shown vaccines to be safe and the most effective way to stop the spread of communicable diseases, especially among schoolchildren, comes amid turmoil at the U.S. Centers for Disease Control and Prevention fueled by extensive restructuring and downsizing under Health Secretary Robert F. Kennedy Jr., a longtime anti-vaccine activist

-In Florida, vaccine mandates for child day care facilities and public schools include shots for measles, chickenpox, hepatitis B, Diphtheria-tetanus-acellular pertussis, polio and other diseases, according to the state Health Department’s website.
+In Florida, vaccine mandates for day care facilities and public schools include shots for measles, chickenpox, hepatitis B, Diphtheria-tetanus-acellular pertussis, polio and other diseases, according to the state health department’s website.
+The state also allows religious and medical exemptions.

-The department, Ladapo said, can scrap its own rules for some vaccine mandates but others would require action by the Florida Legislature.
+The department, Ladapo said, can scrap its own rules for some vaccine mandates, but others would require action by the Legislature.
 He did not specify any particular vaccines but repeated several times that the effort would end “all of them.
 Every last one of them.”

 Democratic state Rep. Anna Eskamani, who is running for Orlando mayor, said in a social media post that scrapping vaccines “is reckless and dangerous” and could cause outbreaks of preventable disease.

-“This is a public health disaster in the making for the Sunshine State,” she said on the social platform X.
+“This is a public health disaster in the making for the Sunshine State,” she wrote on X.

 ALSO READ: Medical mistrust, religious exemptions cited in sharp drop of Florida immunizations

-"When everyone in a school is vaccinated, it is harder for diseases to spread and easier for everyone to continue learning and having fun," FCAAP President Rana Alissa said.
+"When everyone in a school is vaccinated, it is harder for diseases to spread and easier for everyone to continue learning and having fun," chapter president Rana Alissa said.

 Vaccines have saved at least 154 million lives globally over the past 50 years, the World Health Organization reported in 2024.
 The majority of those were infants and children.